Edgar Zilsel: Life

 Edgar Zilsel was the youngest child of Jacob Zilsel, a lawyer, and Ina Kollmer.
 He had two older sisters, Wallie Zilsel and Irma Zilsel.
-He attended high school at the Franz-Joseph-Gymnasium between 1902 and 1910 and then attended the University of Vienna where he studied philosophy, physics, and mathematics.
-In 1914, He also served in the military for four months and in 1915, he received his PhD while under the supervision of Heinrich Gomperz.
-His dissertation was entitled "A Philosophical Investigation of the Law of Large Numbers and related Laws".
+He attended high school at the Franz-Joseph-Gymnasium between 1902 and 1910 and afterwards attended the University of Vienna where he studied philosophy, physics, and mathematics.
+In 1914, he also served in the military for four months and in 1915, he received his PhD while under the supervision of Heinrich Gomperz.
+His dissertation was entitled "A Philosophical Investigation of the Law of Large Numbers and Related Laws".
 After working as a mathematician at an insurance company for a few months, he found a position as a teacher on February 16, 1917.
 He passed his teacher's examination on November 18, 1918 in mathematics, physics, and natural history.

 Although linked to the Vienna Circle, Zilsel critiqued the views of Circle members.
 He participated actively in working people's education, teaching philosophy and physics at the Vienna People's University.

-Following the defeat of the Austrian Social Democratic Party in the Austrian Civil War in 1934, Zilsel was arrested.
+In 1918 he joined the Austrian Social Democratic Party. and later contributed to their magazine Der Kampf.
+Following the defeat of the Social Democrats in the Austrian Civil War in 1934, Zilsel was arrested.
 Although only detained briefly, he was dismissed from his job.
 He then taught mathematics and physics at a secondary school (Mittelschule) in Vienna.

 As a philosopher, he combined Marxist views with the logical positivism of the Vienna Circle.
 He regularly published articles in academic and socialist journals.
 An extended version of his PhD thesis was published as a book (The Application Problem: a Philosophical Investigation of the Law of Large Numbers and its Induction).
 Two other books, The Religion of Genius: A Critical Study of the Modern Ideal of Personality and The Development of the Concept of Genius: a Contribution to the Conceptual History of Antiquity and Early Capitalism were published in 1918 and 1926, respectively.

 Zilsel managed to escape from Austria after the Anschluss, first to England and in 1939 to the United States where he received a Rockefeller Fellowship enabling him to devote time to research.
 He published many papers during these years of exile, including Sociological Roots of Modern Science.
 In 1943, he was invited by Lynn White to teach physics at Mills College in California, but shortly thereafter committed suicide with an overdose of sleeping pills.